kean/Nuke/Documentation/Nuke.docc/Performance/Caching/cache-layers.md

 ### HTTP Disk Cache

 [`URLCache`](https://developer.apple.com/documentation/foundation/urlcache) is an HTTP **disk** cache that is part of the native [URL loading system](https://developer.apple.com/documentation/foundation/url_loading_system).
-It is used by the default image pipeline which is instantiated with a ``ImagePipeline/Configuration-swift.struct/withURLCache`` configuration.
+It is used by the default image pipeline, which is instantiated with a ``ImagePipeline/Configuration-swift.struct/withURLCache`` configuration.

 ```swift
 // Configure cache